ash/raku-course/essentials/conditional-checks/ternary-operator/quiz/index.md

 {% include menu.html %}

-Complete the gaps in the program:
+Fill in the gaps in the program:

 {:.quiz-code}
 . | my $color = prompt &apos;What colour is it? &apos;;